 “Chinese New Year is a way to remind myself of my roots,” Yue said.
 “I’m in America.
 I’m American but I also have these these roots in China and I can celebrate them with my family.”

-Kavya Jain, junior, is the Editor in Chief of the Marquette Messenger.
-Along with being on the newspaper staff, Kavya is President of Poetry Club,...
+Kavya Jain, senior, is the Co-Editor-in-Chief of the Messenger.
+Along with being on the newspaper staff, Kavya is President of Poetry Club, Co-President...